 In the next few years, quantum technologies will make it possible to do things that simply cannot be done today.
-With quantum, we could be able to look far beneath the ground or under the sea and perform complex computational tasks, like modelling biomolecular and chemical reactions, that the most powerful supercomputers cannot currently manage.
+With quantum, we will be able to look far beneath the ground or under the sea and perform complex computational tasks, like modelling biomolecular and chemical reactions, that the most powerful supercomputers cannot currently manage.
 Quantum will help us send sensitive information safely to anywhere, and diagnose diseases more quickly and accurately by looking inside cells.
+In other words, quantum will solve problems that would take even today’s fastest computers hundreds of days, if not years.

 In the first quantum revolution during the early twentieth century, scientists learned to understand and apply the properties of quantum mechanics – the interactions of molecules, atoms, and even smaller particles like photons and electrons.
 This ultimately allowed them to create transistors, lasers and microprocessors: foundational technologies for computers, telecommunications, satellite navigation, smartphones, modern medical diagnostics, and much more.